mariephlpp/News-classification/README.md

 * Tf-idf vectorization

 To use the LSVC model, we need to apply the Term Frequency - Inverse Document Frequency vectorization on the text variable.
 It is a weighting method that help to estimate the lexical relevance of a word contained in a document, relative to the corpus.
-The weight proportionally increases according to the number of occurences of the word in the given document, but also varies according to the frequecy of the word in the corpus.
+The weight proportionally increases according to the number of occurences of the word in the given document, but also varies according to the frequency of the word in the corpus.
 Therefore, here is applied a relation between a document and a set of documents that share similarities of lexical fields.

-For instance, in the case of a query containing the term X? a document is considered more relevant as a response if it has a certain occurrence of the word X, and if X has a rarity in other documents related to the first.
+For instance, in the case of a query containing the term X?
+A document is considered more relevant as a response if it has a certain occurrence of the word X, and if X has a rarity in other documents related to the first.

 The term frequency is the frequency of x in y, and the inverse document frequency is the logarithm of the ratio of the total number of documents over the number of documents containing x.

-We used a common tf-idf function:
+We used a common  TF-IDF function:
 ```
 #We compute the TF-IDF keys for the observations in the variables text and title
 number_of_dimensions = 1000